alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/level13.3.png" width = 600>
 </p>

-If we were to check the solutions, we could see that the shortest path will be s, s1, s4, s5, t; as the one proposed by ChatGPT.
+If we were to check the solutions, we could see that the shortest path will be s, s1, s4, s5, t; contrary to the one obtained by Wolfram (s, s1, s4, s5, s6, t).

 ##### Level 14: Predicting the next number in a complex sequence (requires recognizing and applying the underlying pattern or mathematical rule governing the sequence).
 - Prompt: